YevgeniaMinchuk/artist-recommender/README.md

 3. Download the Last.fm dataset:

-    Place the dataset files (user_artists.dat, artists.dat) in a directory named lastFMdataset within the project directory.
+    Place the lastFMdataset folder (stores the artists.dat and user_artists.dat files) into the project directory

 ## Usage
 To run the recommendation system, type in the command: